Vinality/Bootcamp-GoStack/README.md

 ## Module 1 <a name="Module1"></a>
 This module consists of learning basic NodeJS concepts using Express and Nunjuck to build HTTP routes and Middlewares.

+What I learned:
+* Introduction to Node.js
+* Introduction to the MVC architecture
+* Introduction to Nunjucks template language for views
+* Passing data to views

 ### Exercise
 The exercise consisted of developing an application which receives an age value and redirects the user to a different route depending on the input value.